-Under some rare circumstances, newer versions of the TAP driver for some versions of Windows can cause slowdowns and render the Internet practically unbrowsable using any OpenVPN based service.
-The details of why it acts this way are not known, but there are several reports of people saying that downgrading to the last NDIS 5 version of the driver significantly improved the situation.
+Under some rare circumstances, newer versions of the TAP driver for some versions of Windows can cause slowdowns and render the Internet practically unbrowsable using any OpenVPN-based service.
+The details of why it acts this way are not known, but there are several reports of people saying that downgrading to the last NDIS 5 version of the driver significantly improved their speed situation.

 If you believe this is your case, or just want to try it anyway, please follow these instructions:

 Ensure that you are disconnected from the VPN.
 You can do so by right-clicking the application icon within the system tray and selecting Disconnect or by clicking the power button within the application menu.